Zhroyn/MyNotes/Notes/PL/CNote.md

 - If the break statement is inside of a loop or switch statement which itself is inside of a loop or switch statement, the break only terminates the innermost loop or switch statement.

 **continue statemnet**
-- Used in loops to jump to test
+- Used in loops to unconditionally jump to test
 - If the a continue statement is inside a loop which itself is inside a loop, then it affects only the innermost loop.